Kong/docs.konghq.com/src/gateway/get-started/key-authentication.md

 chapter: 5
 ---

-Authentication is the process of verifying that a requestor has permissions to access a resource.
+Authentication is the process of verifying that a requester has permissions to access a resource.
 As it's name implies, API gateway authentication authenticates the flow of data to and from your upstream services.

 {{site.base_gateway}} has a library of plugins that support